A-N-M-Noor/mechaScratch_404/README.md

 This is done the same way as in the [qualifying round](https://github.com/A-N-M-Noor/mechaScratch_404/tree/main#lap-count).

 #### U-turn:
-After completing the second lap, which corresponds to the 8th turn, the program saves the type of the last detected object.
-If this last object is determined to be red, the robot does a full 180-degree turn, accomplished through the MPU, reversing its orientation.
-Following this 180-degree turn, the robot resumes its normal operation, continuing with its regular navigation and obstacle avoidance methods.
+The program keeps the history of towers it has encountered in its way.
+It stores them in a stack-like order.
+So, after the 8th turn, The robot starts looking for colored towers.
+There are a few possible scenarios:
+* The robot detects a tower at the beginning or the middle of the section.
+Then that tower is the last tower.
+  - If it's red, do a U-turn.
+  - If it's green, disable u-turn.
+* The robot detects a tower at the end of the section.
+Then the last object saved in the history stack is the final tower.
+  - If it's red, wait until the robot gets to the middle of the section, and do a U-turn
+  - If it's green, disable U-turn

+After the robot makes a U-turn, it sends a flag to the Jetson to reset the turn count and flip the track direction.

 Once again, the ESP32's primary core handles the calculations and decision-making processes, while the secondary core is responsible for collecting data from the distance sensors and the Jetson Nano.
 This configuration enables the robot to react quickly and avoid collisions with walls or obstacles.